OpenEvalProject/evals/manuscripts/elife-88608/v1/manuscript.md

 Hidden units representing each individual item start out strongly interconnected (that is, the six pairmate A units are linked together by maximally strong recurrent connections, as are the six pairmate B units).
 We also pre-wired some stronger connections between these hidden A and B units and the output units, but the setup of the hidden-to-output pre-wired connections depends on the modeled experiment.

-## Inhibitory dynamics
+### Inhibitory dynamics

-Within a layer, inhibitory competition between units was enforced through an adapted version of the k-winners-take-all (kWTA) algorithm (O’Reilly and Munakata, 2000; see Methods) which limits the amount of activity in a layer to at most k units.
+Within a layer, inhibitory competition between units was enforced through an adapted version of the k-winners-take-all (kWTA) algorithm (O’Reilly and Munakata, 2000; see Methods) which limits the amount of activity in a layer to at most $k$ units.
 The kWTA algorithm provides a useful way of capturing the ‘set-point’ quality of inhibitory neurons without requiring the inclusion of these neurons directly.

 The main method we use to allow activity to spread to the competitor is through inhibitory oscillations.
 Prior work has argued that inhibitory oscillations could play a key role in this kind of competition-dependent learning (Norman et al., 2006; Norman et al., 2007; Singh et al., 2022).
 Depending on how much excitation a competing memory is receiving, lowering the level of inhibition can allow competing memories that are inactive at baseline levels of inhibition to become moderately active (causing their connections to the target memory to be weakened) or even strongly active (causing their connections to the target memory to be strengthened).
 Our model implements oscillations through a sinusoidal function which lowers and raises inhibition over the course of the trial, allowing competitors to ‘pop up’ when inhibition is lower.

-## Learning
+### Learning

-Connection strengths in the model between pairs of connected units x and y were adjusted at the end of each trial (i.e. after each stimulus presentation) as a U-shaped function of the coactivity of x and y, defined as the product of their activations on that trial.
+Connection strengths in the model between pairs of connected units $x$ and $y$ were adjusted at the end of each trial (i.e. after each stimulus presentation) as a U-shaped function of the coactivity of $x$ and $y$, defined as the product of their activations on that trial.
 The parameters of the U-shaped learning function relating coactivity to change in connection strength (i.e. weakening / strengthening) were specified differently for each projection where learning occurs (bidirectionally between the input and hidden layers, the hidden layer to itself, and the hidden to output layer).
 Once the U-shaped learning function for each projection in each version of the model was specified, we did not change it for any of the various conditions.
 Details of how we computed coactivity and how we specified the U-shaped function can be found in the Methods section.

-## Competition
+### Competition

 Constructing the network in this way allows us to precisely control the amount of competition between pairmates.
 There are several ways beside amplitude of oscillations to alter the amount of excitation spreading to the competitor.
 For instance, competitor activity could be modulated by altering the pre-wired weights to force the hidden-layer representations for A and B to share more units.
 Each version of the model (for each experiment) relies on a different method to modulate the amount of competitor activity.

-## Model of Chanales et al., 2021: repulsion and attraction of color memories
+### Model of Chanales et al., 2021: repulsion and attraction of color memories

-## Key experimental findings
+#### Key experimental findings

 The first experiment we modeled was Chanales et al., 2021.
 The study was inspired by recent neuroimaging studies showing ‘similarity reversals’, wherein stimuli that have more features in common (or share a common associate) show less hippocampal pattern similarity (Favila et al., 2016; Schlichting et al., 2015; Molitor et al., 2021; Chanales et al., 2017; Dimsdale-Zucker et al., 2018; Wanjia et al., 2021; Zeithamova et al., 2018; Jiang et al., 2020; Wammes et al., 2022).
 Chanales et al., 2021 tested whether a similar ‘repulsion’ effect is observed with respect to how the specific features of competing events are retrieved.
 In their experiments, participants learned associations between objects and faces (Figure 3A).
 Specifically, participants studied pairs of objects that were identical except for their color value; each of these object pairmates was associated with a unique face.
 Participants’ memory was tested in several ways; in one of these tests — the color recall task — the face was shown as a cue alongside the colorless object, and participants were instructed to report the color of the object on a continuous color wheel.

 ![Figure 3.](https://cdn.elifesciences.org/articles/88608/elife-88608-fig3-v1.jpg)

-**Figure 3.:** Chanales et al., 2021.(A) Participants in Chanales et al., 2021 learned to associate objects and faces (faces not shown here due to bioRxiv rules).
+**Figure 3.:** (A) Participants in Chanales et al., 2021 learned to associate objects and faces (faces not shown here due to bioRxiv rules).
 The objects consisted of pairs that were identical except for their color value, and the difference between pairmate color values was systematically manipulated to adjust competition.
 Color memory was tested in a task where the face and colorless object were given as a cue, and participants had to use a continuous color wheel to report the color of the object.
 Color reports could be biased toward (+) or away from the competitor (-).
 (B) When color similarity was low (48°), color reports were accurate.
 When color similarity was raised to a moderate level (24°), repulsion occurred, such that color reports were biased systematically away from the competitor.
 When color similarity was raised further (6°), the repulsion effect was eliminated.
 (C) To model this study, we used the network structure described in Basic Network Properties, with the following modifications: This model additionally has a non-modifiable recurrent projection in the output layer, to represent the continuous nature of the color space: Each output unit was pre-wired with fixed, maximally strong weights connecting it to the seven units on either side of it (one such set of connections is shown to the output unit colored in green); background output-to-output connections (outside of these seven neighboring units) were set up to be fixed, weak, and random.
 The hidden layer additionally was initialized to have maximally strong (but learnable) one-to-one connections with units in the output layer, thereby ensuring that the color topography of the output layer was reflected in the hidden layer.
 Each of the six hidden A units were connected in an all-to-all fashion to the six pre-assigned A units in the output layer via maximally strong, pre-wired weights (purple lines).
 The same arrangement was made for the hidden B units (pink lines).
 Other connections between the output and hidden layers were initialized to lower values.
 In the figure, activity is shown after pairmate A is presented — the recurrent output-to-output connections let activity spread to units on either side.
 (D) We included six conditions in this model, corresponding to different numbers of shared units in the hidden and output layers.
 Three conditions are shown here.
 The conditions are labeled by the number of hidden/output units shared by A and B. Thus, one unit is shared by A and B in 1/6, two units are shared by A and B in 2/6, and so on.
 Increased overlap in the hidden and output layers is meant to reflect higher levels of color similarity in the experiment.
 We included overlap types from 0/6 to 5/6.

 Chanales et al., 2021 found that, for low levels of pairmate color similarity (i.e. 72° and 48° color difference), participants were able to recall the colors accurately when cued with a face and an object.
 However, when color similarity was increased (i.e. 24° color difference), the color reports were biased away from the pairmate, leading to a repulsion effect.
 For instance, if the pairmates consisted of a red jacket and a red-but-slightly-orange jacket, repulsion would mean that the slightly-orange jacket would be recalled as less red and more yellow than it actually was.
 When the color similarity was increased even further (i.e. 6° color difference), the repulsion effects were eliminated (Figure 3B).
 For a related result showing repulsion with continuously varying face features (gender, age) instead of color, see Drascher and Kuhl, 2022.

-## Potential NMPH explanation
+#### Potential NMPH explanation

 Typical error-driven learning would not predict this outcome, because it would adjust weights to align the guess more closely with the true outcome, leading to no repulsion effects.
 In contrast, the NMPH potentially explains the results of this study well; as the authors note, “the relationship between similarity and the repulsion effect followed an inverted-U-shape function, suggesting a sweet spot at which repulsion occurs” (Chanales et al., 2021).